gkforgor/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script prints "Hello, World"
+A script that displays a confused smiley "(Ôo)'